The Lipschitz Liouville Property, Affine Rigidity, and Coarse Harmonic Coordinates on Groups of Polynomial Growth: Lyons--Sullivan (LS) discretization: Lipschitz stability of the extension

+for a constant $C_\nabla$ depending only on the cocompact $\Gamma$-geometry of $(M,g)$ and on the coefficients of $L$.
+This proves the required uniformity in $p$.
 (See, e.g., \cite{HanLin2011} for the Laplacian; the same scaling estimate holds for general uniformly elliptic $L$ with smooth bounded coefficients on manifolds.
 Since $M$ is a cocompact cover, it has bounded geometry.
 This, combined with the uniform bounds on the coefficients of $L$, ensures the uniformity of $C_\nabla$.
-For explicit treatments on manifolds with bounded geometry, see \cite{Saloff-Coste2002} or \cite[Chapter~1]{Li2012}.)
+For explicit treatments on manifolds with bounded geometry, see \cite{Saloff-Coste2002} or \cite[Chapter 1]{Li2012}.)